daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_connectortutorial.md

 10. Go to the Application area.

-11. Create a new instance of the Primavera data source, with code *"DEMO"* and with the Code of the Connector that you have created.
+11. Create a new instance of the CSVSource data source, with code *"LOCAL"* and with the Code of the Connector that you have created.

-12. On left side menu, navigate to *Configurations / Contact*, identify the Primavera data source instance (DEMO) and check that the list is filled with data retrieved from Primavera.
+12. On left side menu, navigate to *Configurations / Contact*, identify the CSVSource data source instance (LOCAL) and check that the list is filled with data retrieved from CSVSource.

 13. Now you can List and Update Contacts directly on your on-premise system, providing your connector is correctly configured and running.